cncf-tags/green-reviews-tooling/docs/proposals/proposal-trigger-and-deploy.md

      -d '{"ref":"main", "inputs": {"cncf_project": "falco", "cncf_project_sub": "modern-ebpf","version":"0.37.0"}}'
 ```

-See [design details](#design-details) section for more information.
+The projects will also be able to call this webhook using a fine grained access
+token we will provide.

+This can be used to trigger the pipeline ad-hoc during development and can be
+added to their CI/CD pipeline if additional trigger points are required.

 ### User Stories

-#### Project maintainer adds green reviews pipeline to their CI/CD
+#### Project maintainer creates new release to be measured

-Participating CNCF projects will add calling the webhook to their CI/CD pipeline.
-They can use either the curl command we provide or an alternative of their choice.

-The fine grained access token we provide will need to be stored as a secret in
+Our automation detects a new release was published and triggers the green
-their CI/CD pipeline.
+reviews pipeline.

 #### Project maintainer deploys their project so it can be measured

 Participating CNCF projects will deploy their project using a gitops approach
 with flux.
-This is decribed in more detail in the design details section.
+This is described in more detail in the design details section.

 #### Project maintainer triggers pipeline to measure a release